k-pollock/Battleship/README.md

 Determines there is a winner (3 hits in an array), send game over message|7 -->|Recieve game over message & respond to end connection

 ## Design
 This system has two hosts, a server and a client.
-To avoid interference between clients on different games we used synchronization and the serializable class to send objects back and forth
+To avoid interference between clients on different games we used synchronization and the serializable class to send objects back and forth.
+To disconnect, a user can type "gg" meaning "good game" and the program will terminate.
 ### 1. Server
 * Initiates the connection to each client and pairs two clients to a game
 * Welcomes user to game and then prompts user to place their pieces.
 Takes what each client inputs and stores it to send to the other client